paluszekNN/cars_price/README.md

 # cars_price

 # install requirments in virtual environments
-if there are some issues got https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/
+if there are some issues go to https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 1. python -m venv .venv
 2. source .venv/Scripts/activate